Pope John XXII

-John excommunicated the enemies of Edward II of England, while warning Edward of a possible reassessment of the papal grant of Ireland.
-He opposed the political policies of Louis IV of Bavaria as Holy Roman Emperor, which prompted Louis to invade Italy and set up an antipope, Nicholas V. John opposed the Franciscan understanding of the poverty of Christ and his apostles, passing multiple papal bulls to enforce his views.
+John opposed the policies of Louis IV the Bavarian as Holy Roman Emperor, which prompted Louis to invade Italy and set up an antipope, Nicholas V. John also opposed the Franciscan understanding of the poverty of Christ and his apostles, promulgating multiple papal bulls to enforce his views.
 This led William of Ockham to write against unlimited papal power.

-Following a three year process, John canonized Thomas Aquinas on 18 July 1323.
+Following a three-year process, John canonized Thomas Aquinas on 18 July 1323.
+One of John's sermons on the beatific vision caused controversy which lasted until he retracted his views just before his death.

-After surviving an assassination attempt from poison and witchcraft, John passed a papal bull against witchcraft and threatened excommunication for anyone learning it.
-Facing backlash from his beatific vision sermons, John retracted his statement just before his death.
 John died in Avignon on 4 December 1334.

 Early life and election

 Born in 1244, Jacques was the son of Arnaud Duèze, who was probably a Cahorsin merchant or banker.
 He studied canon law at Montpellier and theology in Paris.

-Jacques taught civil law at Cahors and later canon at Toulouse.
-By 1295, he was counselor to the Bishop Louis of Toulouse.
-Following Louis' death in 1297, Jacques was installed as the temporary chancellor of the University of Avignon and by 1299 was canon of Puy.
+Jacques taught civil law at Cahors and later canon law at Toulouse.
+By 1295, he was counselor to Bishop Louis of Toulouse.
+Following Louis's death in 1297, Jacques was installed as the temporary chancellor of the University of Avignon and by 1299 was canon of Puy.
 On the recommendation of Charles II of Naples he was made Bishop of Fréjus in 1300.
 Jacques was still bishop of Fréjus when in 1307, a knight named William d'Arcis and a priest named Bertrand Recordus attempted to kill him.
-Both were imprisoned and later sentenced to death in 1309.
+Both of them were imprisoned and in 1309 were sentenced to death.

 In 1308, Jacques was appointed chancellor of Charles II, and it was due to his influence that the gladiatorial games in Naples were banned.
 On 18 March 1310, he was made Bishop of Avignon.
 He delivered legal opinions favorable to the suppression of the Templars, but he also defended Boniface VIII and the Bull Unam Sanctam.
 On 23 December 1312, Clement V made him Cardinal-Bishop of Porto-Santa Rufina.

 The limits of papal power became a source of conflict between reigning pope Clement V and Emperor Henry VII, culminating with the sudden death of Pope Clement V in 1314.
 The period that followed was an interregnum of two years due to disagreements between the cardinals, who were split into three factions.
-After two years of inaction, Philip, Count of Poitiers summoned a papal conclave of twenty-three cardinals to Lyon in August 1316.
-Philip announced that none of the cardinals would be allowed to leave until they had chosen a new Pope.
-This conclave elected Jacques on 7 August 1316, who took the name John XXII and was crowned in Lyon.
+After two years of inaction, Philip, Count of Poitiers summoned a papal conclave of 23 cardinals to Lyon in August 1316.
+Philip forbade the cardinals from leaving until they had chosen a new Pope.
+On 7 August 1316, this conclave elected Jacques, who took the name John XXII and was crowned in Lyon.
 He set up his residence in Avignon rather than Rome, continuing the Avignon Papacy of his predecessor.